numba/llvmlite/docs/source/ir/builder.rst

    end of the conditional block.
 When the context manager is exited, the builder positions at the start of the continuation block.

-   If *likely* is not :const:`None`, it indicates whether *pred* is likely to be true, and metadata is emitted to specify branch weights in accordance.
+   If *likely* is not None, it indicates whether *pred* is likely to be true, and metadata is emitted to specify branch weights in accordance.

 .. method:: IRBuilder.if_else(pred, likely=None)